ent/ent/doc/md/features.md

 The privacy layer allows configuring privacy policy for queries and mutations of entities in the database.

-This option can be added to projects using the `--feature privacy` flag, and its full documentation exists in the [privacy page](privacy.md).
+This option can added to a project using the `--feature privacy` flag, and its full documentation exists in the [privacy page](privacy.md).

 #### EntQL Filtering

 The `entql` option provides a generic and dynamic filtering capability at runtime for the different query builders.

-This option can be added to projects using the `--feature entql` flag, and more information about it exists in the [privacy page](privacy.md#multi-tenancy).
+This option can be added to a project using the `--feature entql` flag, and more information about it exists in the [privacy page](privacy.md#multi-tenancy).

 #### Auto-Solve Merge Conflicts